TimefoldAI/timefold-solver-enterprise/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request or enhancement
 about: Suggest an idea for this project.
 title: ''
-labels: enhancement
-assignees: ''

----

----
-name: Feature request or enhancement
-about: Suggest an idea for this project
-title: 'Feat: '
 labels: enhancement, needs triage
 assignees: ''